Author: gdousay

 Deep Reflection:

-• What practical step can you take today to realign your priorities with God?
+• What step could you take this week to share Christ’s love with someone?

 #DeeplyRooted #DailyRenewed